-Additionally, throughout 2022 and early 2023, the Company undertook a shareholder outreach campaign to shareholders holding over 60% of the Company's outstanding shares.
-Of this group, holders of approximately 37% of the outstanding shares elected to meet with the Company.
-Members of the Board and the Company's CEO and CFO participated in certain of these meetings, as well as a representatives of the Company's investor relations, finance and legal teams.
-In these meetings, in addition to the feedback on governance and ESG matters described under "Board of Directors and Corporate Governance -Shareholder Engagement, Say-on-Pay Vote" above, we were provided valuable feedback on the strengths and areas of improvement for our executive compensation program.
-The most common concern the Company heard with respect to its executive compensation program was the approach of making large, one-time grants of equity-based awards.
-The Company did not make a one-time grant in 2022 and, after receiving this feedback, does not plan to make any large, one-time grants of equity-based awards in the future.
+At the Company's annual meeting of shareholders in May 2023, more than 97% of the votes were cast in favor of the say-on-pay proposal.
+Notwithstanding the shareholders' overwhelming support of the Company's compensation programs in the 2023 say-on-pay proposal, throughout 2023 and early 2024, the Company undertook a shareholder outreach campaign to shareholders holding over 50% of the Company's outstanding shares.
+Of this group, holders of nearly 35% of the outstanding shares elected to meet with the Company.
+The Chairman of our Board of Directors and the Company's CEO and CFO participated in certain of these meetings, as well as a representatives of the Company's investor relations, finance and legal teams.
+In these meetings, in addition to the feedback on governance and other ESG matters described under "Board of Directors and Corporate Governance -Shareholder Engagement, Say-on-Pay Vote" above, we were provided valuable feedback on the strengths and suggestions for our executive compensation program.
+During these meetings, we heard from shareholders that they were generally supportive of the design of our executive compensation program during 2023 and 2024.